vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 - "Resilience is the capacity to recover quickly from difficulties; toughness." - Unknown
 - "The only way to deal with fear is to face it head on." - Anonymous
 - "It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change." - Charles Darwin
--

-Absolutely!
-Here’s a selection of wisdom quotes that offer profound insights and reflections on life, learning, and understanding:

 ## Wisdom and Insight